Frequently Asked Questions

 What are my options?

-Patients are fully asleep and monitored throughout the procedure by a board-certified anesthesiologist.
-A breathing tube is typically used during surgery to maintain safety and comfort.
+General or “Gas” Anesthesia: Patients are fully asleep and monitored throughout the procedure by an anesthesia provider.
+A breathing tube and anesthesia machine is used to maintain respirations and anesthetic effect.
+Potential nausea or fatigue during recovery is highest with this option.

 Recovery Questions